rickulland/consGame09/consTrek/README.md

 	Mining may require a trade agreement See: Notable objects

 ### Intel:Qprobe ###
-A Qprobe is warped into some nearby Quadrant and returns a standard targeting scan of that quadrant.
-Not very invasive and it can't be tracked back to you.
-Use qprobes to verify how well warp will work today, and let the nav computer pick an empty spot to 'land' in.
+A Qprobe is warped into some nearby Quadrant and returns a standard scan of the area.
+It can detect other ships, but can not ID them or report exact location.
+A period indicates a ship withing a sector or two.
+On the upside, a probe is barely space junk and doesn't lead back to you.
+Use them to verify how well warp works after damage, and provide the nav computer a 'landing template' for warping in.

 ### Intel:Qscan ###
 A Qscan is similar to a probe, but more invasive with visible backtrack.
+Aims like the warp engines, so you can scan the current quadrant by pointing back across the center with distance 1.
+Note that most players wont care if you are scanning from a distance, but once you are nearby this might be considered a hostile act.
+Be discreet.
 What you gain is insight into recoverable material in or near each object - a 3 digit number estimating antimatter, atomic, and chemical stock in a range of 0-5.
-To scan the current quadrant, aim back across the center of it with distance 1.
-Players nearby may consider this a hostile act, be discreet and do your scans before 'popping in.'

 ### Intel:Scores ###
 Accumulated status and possesions.
 Not a turn.